Your Shopping Cart

 It’s far easier to take a jacket in than let it out, so it’s better to find a slightly larger body.
 You should also be able to slip your hand under either lapel without much pull back.

 The first way to check sleeve length opts for a somewhat longer sleeve.
-Stand with your arms at your side, and see where the sleeve falls.
-Ideally, the sleeves should reach where your wrist and the very base of your thumb join.
+Stand with your arms at your side, and see where the jacket sleeve falls.
+Ideally, the sleeves should reach where your wrist and the very base of your thumb joint.
+Here's also a helpful step-by-step guide for how to measure sleeve length.

-The next way to find a good sleeve fit is similar, but you’ll end up with shorter sleeves.
+The next way to find the perfect jacket sleeve length is similar, but you’ll end up with shorter sleeves.
 Stand with your arms at your side, and palms horizontal (facing the floor).
 The sleeve should sit about a quarter of an inch above your hand.
-This fit is especially popular with watch wearers, and guys that like to let a glimpse of their dress shirt show.
+This fit is especially popular with watch wearers, and guys that like to let a glimpse of their dress shirt show, depending on the sleeve length of the underlying shirt.

 best mens suit sleeve length